 The School of Political Science and Economics welcomes students from Japan and around the world under an educational philosophy of "Independence of Learning," which is one of Waseda University's stated missions.
 Students must possess a high level of academic skill, strong intellectual curiosity, a bold and enterprising spirit (one of the principles of Waseda University), and a passion for study.
 In order to ensure the highest quality and diversity of its students, the School of Political Science and Economics holds the following four types of entrance examinations: a general entrance examination, an entrance examination using the National Center for University Entrance Examinations, a recommended admissions entrance examination, and a global entrance examination.
-The recommended admissions entrance examination and the global entrance examination.
+The recommended admissions entrance examination and the global entrance examination, in particular, are open to international students and provide the opportunity for students from both Japan and overseas to sit for an entrance examination.
 Applicants are expected to possess language abilities, particularly in Japanese and English, as well as logical thinking skills.
 Historical and cultural knowledge are required so that students are able to understand their own background, and dynamism is needed to tackle a variety of problems through interaction with different people from around the world.
 The above entrance examinations test these areas of knowledge and the skills of candidates from a variety of perspectives.